-The Primo Levi Prize honors chemists who, in addition to their subject, are particularly committed to humanitarian goals.
-The award was used in 2016 by the GDCh together with the SCI, the Società Chimica Italiana.
+The Primo Levi Prize honors chemists who, beyond their discipline, are particularly committed to humanitarian goals.
+The prize was used in 2016 by the GDCh together with the SCI, the Società Chimica Italiana.

-The award is given in memory of Primo Levi (1919 - 1987), the Italian chemist and writer, who was deported to Auschwitz as a young man in the anti-fascist resistance and Jewish religion.
-There he had to do forced labor in a chemical laboratory at IG Farben-Bunawerke.
+The prize is awarded in memory of Primo Levi (1919 - 1987), the Italian chemist and writer who was deported to Auschwitz as a young man in the anti-fascist resistance and Jewish religious affiliation.
+There he had to do forced labor in a chemical laboratory of IG Farben-Bunawerke.

-Primo Levi processed what he had experienced and created world literature.
+Primo Levi processed what he had experienced in literature and created world literature.
 He also shared his observations and experiences in countless encounters with others.
-His commitment therefore went far beyond his professional career as a chemist.
-Throughout his life, in writing or speaking, he pursued his concern to put into words the reality of the camp and what it made of the people, either in writing or speaking.
+So his commitment went far beyond his job as a chemist.
+Throughout his life he pursued his desire to put into words the reality of the camp and what it made of the people, either in writing or speaking.

 Professor Vincenzo Balzani received the Primo Levi Prize in recognition of his deep interest in the social aspects and the ethical positions of science and scientists as well as his intensive efforts to promote science as a promoter of a peaceful better world with the aim of reducing poverty and putting an end to wars territories.
 As an outstanding scientist and formidable mentor, he has always been a role model and source of inspiration for generations of students and scholars.

-GDCh managing director: Prof. Wolfram Koch, Frankfurt aM (as secretary without voting rights)
+GDCh Executive Director: Prof. Wolfram Koch, Frankfurt aM (as secretary without voting rights)